Lithuania

 There are no sector-specific regulations concerning dismissals (national labour regulations apply)

-This applies to 11 other countries: Czech Republic, Denmark, Estonia, Finland, Ireland, Latvia, Luxembourg, Poland, Sweden, Switzerland, United Kingdom
+This applies to 11 other countries: Denmark, Estonia, Finland, Wallonia, Latvia, Luxembourg, Poland, Serbia, Sweden, Switzerland, United Kingdom

 57% Promotion procedures for senior academic staff